Bank wind-down fund idea gets cool reception in Europe

 By John O'Donnell and Valentina Za

-BRUSSELS/ MILAN, May 25 The European Commission will not propose a pan-EU fund to wind down stricken banks when it announces draft rules to cope with failing lenders, a setback for the European Central Bank which has championed the idea to stem financial contagion.
+BRUSSELS/ MILAN The European Commission will not propose a pan-EU fund to wind down stricken banks when it announces draft rules to cope with failing lenders, a setback for the European Central Bank which has championed the idea to stem financial contagion.

 As banks' problems persist, the debate in Europe has intensified over how to reinforce them and countries are coming under increasing pressure from the ECB for a joint response to the problem, such as by setting up a fully-fledged bank wind-down fund.